#10 Mr Gray’s Mysterious Collector – Part 2 – online at FortySouth Tasmania

 Several of Tasmania’s burrowing crayfish were first collected by a Prussian sheep-breeding expert who worked for the Van Diemen’s Land Company.
 The “type” specimens are in the Museum für Naturkunde in Berlin.
 Confusion about exactly which species they were was only recent resolved…

-but it’s in Tasmania 40ºSouth Magazine, Issue 102, Autumn 2021
+Also available in Tasmania 40ºSouth Magazine, Issue 102, Autumn 2021

 #6 Gould’s Creek – online at FortySouth Tasmania